What is psychotherapy and who are psychotherapists?

 What are the different types of therapy?

 Type of therapy usually refers to three areas: the mode used to deliver the therapy (e.g. Individual, family, couples, or group therapy), the specific techniques applied, and the theory that the therapy is based on.
-The latter is called ‘theoretical orientation’ and examples include psychodynamic, cognitive-behavioral and hypnotherapy, among others.
+The latter is called ‘theoretical orientation’ and examples include psychodynamic, cognitive-behavioral and hypnotherapy, (read Hypnosis Changed my Life) among others.
 Learn more about Karen’s therapeutic modalities.

 How long will I be in therapy?

 There is no specific time frame for therapy.
 My goal is to give you effective tools to use in your daily life to help you feel better as soon as possible.
 Some people can resolve their issues in a few months while others require longer-term treatment.

 Contact me at (646-229-9908) to schedule an appointment for your first in-person therapy session or a free 15 minute phone consultation, if interested.
 Contact Karen here.

 The confidentiality of all communications between a client and a therapist is protected by law.
 Aside from certain specific situations, a psychotherapist cannot tell anyone what you have discussed in therapy or even that you are in therapy without permission.